 The popular talent competition, “My Time to Shine,” is back at Lumberton’s Carolina Civic Center Historic Theater.
 You’ll see contestants in categories from singing and dancing to instrumental and even more.
 There are cash and gift prize winnings and a grand prize of $1,000.

-Starting at Pinnacle Park in Sylva, the ninth annual Assault on Blackrock will push trail-runners to the extreme.
-Proceeds from this seven-mile race will go to the Town of Sylva Police Department.
-They hope to purchase a K-9 unit.
+Starting at Pinnacle Park in Sylva, Assault on Blackrock will push trail-runners to the extreme.
+Proceeds from this seven-mile race will go to the Humane Society of Jackson County.

 Explorers young and old can check out Battleship North Carolina in Wilmington like never before.
-During this behind-the-scenes tour of un-restored areas of the Battleship, participants can explore the bow, the third deck, the captain’s cabin, and more.
-Just bring warm, comfortable, washable clothing, and sturdy, rubber-soled shoes.
+During this tour, participants can speak one-on-one with volunteers, try on helmets, raise signal flags, and more.

 Outer Banks Taste of The Beach will host more than 60 events from Corolla down to Hatteras Island.
 The four-day festival will take place at over 30 different Outer Banks restaurants and venues, with wine tastings, cooking classes, and definitely something for everyone.

-We also mentioned Taste of the Beach in our off-season guide to The Outer Banks!
+Taste of the Beach is mentioned along with more fun in our off-season guide to The Outer Banks!

 If you’re looking for flowers, take a drive north of Goldsboro in Wayne County to celebrate spring’s arrival at the Fremont Daffodil Festival.
 There will be tons of fun, including music, food, crafts, entertainment and more.